jelenam86/conference/README.md

 </ul></ul>

-The main part of database design is given on the image below.
+The foremost part of the database design is in the image below.

 ![database](https://i.imgur.com/cgYLUDV.png)